tongoonamujera/Todo-list/README.md

 ### USAGE

-- user can create and remove books through usage of local storage
+- user can add tasks and mark them as completed.

 ### Prerequisites